steveaq/steveaq.github.io/pages/about.md

 Welcome to Pitch IQ, a personal and insightful football analytics platform created by a passionate hobbyist football data scientist.
 I have a deep love for football and a strong dedication to analyzing the game from a data-driven perspective.
 Pitch IQ is the culmination of my efforts to share unique insights and provide a fresh perspective on the world of football.

 On this platform, I combine my passion for the game with rigorous data analysis.
-I strive to go beyond traditional statistics and explore concepts and finance that are rarely discussed on the internet.
-My goal is to offer you in-depth and thought-provoking insights that allow you to appreciate the nuances of football, both on and off the pitch.
+My goal is to offer you in-depth insights that allow you to appreciate the nuances of football, both on and off the pitch.

 You will find longer, more academically-oriented posts on the Pitch IQ substack page.
 Additionally, I have created Cannon IQ, a dedicated substack blog focusing exclusively on our beloved Arsenal.
-As a die-hard Gunners fan, I delve into the rich history, tactics, player analysis, and financial dynamics specific to Arsenal.
-Cannon IQ is my way of connecting with fellow Arsenal enthusiasts and providing a unique perspective on our favorite club.
+As a die-hard Gunners fan, I delve into the tactics, player analysis, and financial dynamics specific to Arsenal.
+Cannon IQ is my way of connecting with other Arsenal fans and providing my perspective on my favorite club.

 <style>
   .container {
     display: flex;
     justify-content: center;
     align-items: center;
-    height: 20vh; /* Adjust this if necessary */
+    height: 20%; /* Adjust this if necessary */
   }

   .image-container {